 Part IV of the Environment Act 1995 makes it a statutory requirement for councils to continue to review and assess the current and future air quality in their areas against objectives set out for key air pollutants, under the provisions of the National Air Quality Regulations 2000 and the Air Quality (Amendment) Regulations 2002.

 Review and assessment is now undertaken using a phased approach, initially conducting an ‘Updating and Screening Assessment and then a ‘Detailed Assessment where the updating and screening assessment indicates that an Air Quality Objective may be compromised.

-Updating and Screening Assessments are undertaken every three years.
-To ensure continuity with the LAQM process Ashfield District Council produce and submit annual Progress Reports to Defra in years when an Updating and Screening Assessment is not required.
-Ashfield District Council has not had to designate any Air Quality Management Areas with the district boundaries and continues to monitor pollutants within the district in order to comply with legislation.
+Updating and Screening Assessments are undertaken every 3 years.
+To ensure continuity with the LAQM process we produce and submit annual Progress Reports to Defra in years when an Updating and Screening Assessment is not required.
 All reports submitted to Defra need to be approved and also made available to the general public.